Ana Teresa Fernández: Of Bodies and Borders

 In 2018, Ana Teresa Fernández developed her third solo exhibition, Of Bodies and Borders.
+In “Of Bodies and Borders,” Fernandez uses an underwater performance and paintings to examine migration and human loss throughout the 2014 Mediterranean refugee crisis.
 It is composed of different types of mediums, consisting of an eight-minute performance video title, Drawn below, a series of oil paintings that depicted some scenes from the video, drawings titled Gauging Gravity, and a cement installation.
+Fernandez filmed the project for roughly five years in various locations off the island of Poros, Greece.
 The video, which was later transformed into drawings and paintings, depicted Fernández in the ocean, wearing her iconic little black dress and heels, wrapped in a bedsheet trying to make herself float.
 Fernández explained that the bed sheet served as a metaphor "of possible rebirth as someone embarks on this journey or the other outcome, ... which is the sea taking individuals' lives and having them drown".
 Of Bodies and Borders is symbolic of migrants that have crossed the Mediterranean Sea, which is considered, "one of the deadliest borders in the world".
+The physical struggle shown in this artwork reflects the emotional exhaustion, survival, and invisibility within the dangerous migration journeys.
+The series explores liminal spaces between visibility and disappearance, while using water, fabrics, and darkness which symbolize uncertainty and displacement.
+The documentary style painting further emphasizes the tension between the human body and the environment which brings attention to migrants whose stories were often forgotten or ignored.
 According to the associate curator at the Perez Art Museum Miami, Maria Elena Ortiz argues that the "exhibition deals with the issue of immigration and human loss, which resonates with the current political debates in the U.S.".
 Besides representing migrant hardships it also is a representation of feminist issues.
 The little black dress and heels reflect the tribulations that women have to endure for equality.